Rahil71/Graphical-Password-Authentication-and-Task-Management-System/readme.md

 - During **Sign-Up**, users are asked to select a set of images that will be used for authentication.
 - During **Login**, users must enter their username, email, password, and select the same images they initially selected during sign-up to authenticate.

+### Redis Caching in Authentication

+- **Sign-Up**: User data, including selected images, is stored in PostgreSQL and cached in Redis for quick access.
+- **Login**: The app first checks Redis for user data.
+If found, it avoids querying the database and validates user credentials directly from Redis.
+This reduces latency and improves performance.

 ## Screenshots

 Here are some screenshots of the application: